 Taking a closer look at the Queen of Hearts’ cards, it is obvious how she is meant to be played.
-She uses her army of Card Guards and her power to get what she wants.
+She uses her Card Guards and her power to get what she wants.
 Perfect for her character!

 Cards by ability